PedroMiotti/VimConfig/fzf/README.md

 ### Config file
-  1. Create a dir with the name 'pluginConfig'
+  1. Create a dir with the name 'pluginConfig' inside the ~/.vim folder
   2. Put the 'fzf.vim' file inside
   3. Save